 Having initially been captured by U.S. forces during the Spanish-American War in 1898, Puerto Rico acquired the status of a commonwealth of the United States following approval by plebiscite in 1952.
 As a commonwealth, Puerto Rico exercises approximately the same control over its internal affairs as do the 50 states.
-Although they are U.S. citizens, residents of Puerto Rico cannot vote in presidential elections and are represented in the U.S. Congress by a delegate to the House of Representatives who can vote in committee, but not on the floor.
+Although they are U.S. citizens, residents of Puerto Rico cannot vote in presidential elections and are represented in the U.S. Congress by a delegate to the House of Representatives with limited voting rights.

-Politically, Puerto Rico is almost equally divided between the pro-commonwealth Popular Democratic Party (PPD) and the pro-statehood New Progressive Party (PNP).
+Puerto Rico is almost equally divided between the pro-commonwealth Popular Democratic Party (PPD) and the pro-statehood New Progressive Party (PNP).
 The governor, Anibal Acevedo-Vila of the PPD, won election in late 2004 by a razor-thin margin over his PNP opponent.
 At the same time, the PNP controls both houses of the legislature.
 The result is near-gridlock in government, with Acevedo-Vila unable to push any significant part of his program through the opposition-dominated legislature.
 Gubernatorial elections scheduled for 2008 may change the balance of power and end the stalemate.

 Although Puerto Rico had for years been showcased as one of the Caribbean’s major economic success stories, its performance has moved from stagnation to outright decline over the past several years.
-Per capita income stands at just over one-half the level of the poorest state in the United States, labor force participation is low, and poverty rates are high.
-With tax revenues dwindling, the government of Acevedo-Vila faced a crisis in May 2006 that forced a shutdown of most government offices.
-The shutdown lasted two weeks and ended only when the governor and legislature agreed to borrow $740 million to cover a budget deficit and establish a sales tax to pay for the loan.
+Per capita income stands at just over one-half the level of the poorest state in the United States, labor-force participation is low, and poverty rates are high.
+With tax revenues dwindling, Acevedo-Vila’s government faced a crisis in May 2006 that forced a two-week shutdown of most government offices.

-Political divisions within Puerto Rico reflect divisions among Puerto Ricans over the island’s relationship with the United States.
+Political divisions within Puerto Rico reflect divisions among residents over the island’s relationship with the United States.
 For years, Puerto Ricans have been nearly equally divided between those who favor the continuation of commonwealth status and those who favor full U.S. statehood.
-Commonwealth supporters argue that the special status allows the island to maintain its separate culture and an exemption from paying federal income tax, but advocates of statehood seek presidential voting rights and full representation in Congress.
+Commonwealth supporters argue that the special status allows the island to maintain its separate culture and an exemption from federal income taxes, but advocates of statehood seek presidential voting rights and full representation in Congress.

 A third option, independence, has little popular support; the Independence Party (PIP) candidate for governor, Ruben Berrios, failed to collect 5 percent of the vote in the most recent election.
-There appears to be more support for Puerto Rico’s independence among political elites in Latin America than in Puerto Rico itself.
-After a conference on the topic held in Panama in November 2006, legislatures in both Argentina and Brazil passed resolutions backing independent status.
-At present, the U.S. Congress on Puerto Rico’s status.
-However, there have been calls within the commonwealth for another referendum on the issue, no concrete proposals emerged.
+There appears to be more support for Puerto Rican independence among political elites in Latin America than in Puerto Rico itself.
+In April 2007, hearings were held in the U.S. Congress on Puerto Rico’s status; while several lawmakers advocated another referendum on the issue, no concrete proposals emerged.
 In recent years, Congress has shown little interest in changing the territory’s status.